Viserren/UnityPackages/Learning Journal.md

 ### Solution
 I used a dictionary to to check if there was a entry for that required item, if not it will add to the dictionary, but if there was already one in there it would increase it by 1.
 Which then meant i had a dictionary full of items and the amount they need, which i used a foreach loop to then convert them to a string and add them to a text box.

+### Problem:
+The mesh generator wasnt generating the meshes, when the callback was being called in the current thread.

+## Solution:
+It was because the thread wasnt being started.